-- Within 15 days of receiving Air District responses to comments, industry or the public notifies the Air District in writing that they would like to convene the DRP.
-This notification should identify the technical issues that the requester would like the DRP to consider and may include a brief explanation of why the requester disagrees with the Air District's position. - Air District notifies panelists of the case and technical issues and chooses three panel members from those who are available to review the case.
-The Panel may select a Chair, if necessary. - Air District provides the DRP with facility and/or public comments regarding the technical dispute and Air District responses to comments, as well as with any additional information the Air District believes would be beneficial to the DRP. - The DRP will review the case and pose any clarifying questions within 15 days of receiving the case information. - 5.
-Each party shall respond in writing to questions from the DRP within 7 days. - The DRP shall consider the case and make its recommendation in writing to the Air Pollution Control Officer and the other party within 40 days of receiving the original case information. - The ultimate decisionmaker for any recommendations made by the DRP is the APCO.
-The APCO generally expects to follow the DRP's recommendations, but these recommendations are not binding on the APCO.
+- 1. Within 15 days of receiving Air District responses to comments, industry or the public notifies the Air District in writing that they would like to convene the DRP. - The Air District notifies panelists of the case and technical issues and chooses three panel members from those who are available to review the case.
+The Panel may select a Chair, if necessary. - 3.
+The Air District provides the DRP with facility and/or public comments regarding the technical dispute and Air District responses to comments. - 4.
+The DRP reviews the case and poses any clarifying questions within 15 days of receiving the case information. - 5.
+Each party responds in writing to questions from the DRP within 7 days. - 6.
+The DRP considers the case and makes its recommendation in writing to the Air Pollution Control Officer and the other party within 15 days of receipt of the responses to their questions. - 7.
+The ultimate decisionmaker regarding any matter on which the DRP provides a recommendation is the APCO.